Report a Concern

 “Outside activities” include any part-time employment, any self-employment, or any other compensated activity in addition to your University duties.
 “Outside activities” are also leadership positions in non-compensated positions, such as President or Treasurer of a non-profit organization.

-If I am a regular salaried faculty member, do I include payments from external parties for scholarly presentations in the “outside activities questionnaire” and then again in the “scholarly capacity” form?
+If I am a regular salaried faculty member, do I include payments from external parties for scholarly presentations in the “outside activities questionnaire” and then again in the “scholarly capacity” section?

-No. No single activity should be reported on both forms.
+No. No single activity should be reported in both sections.

 University Policy 60.5.8 provides clarity on this issue: “Not included in ‘outside employment’ is compensation for published or creative works in one’s field or honoraria for commissioned papers and occasional lectures.”
 Accordingly, if payments from external parties should be reported on the “scholarly capacity” form then they should not be reported on the outside employment form.